bowphp/tintin/docs/en.md

 In case you use the Tintin configuration for Bow Framework.

-You can create a class in the `app` folder, for example, with the name `CustomTintinConfiguration` which will extend Tintin's default configuration that is `\Tintin\Bow\TintinConfiguration::class` and then modify the `customizer` method.
+You can create a class in the `app` folder, for example, with the name `CustomTintinConfiguration` which will extend Tintin's default configuration that is `\Tintin\Bow\TintinConfiguration::class` and then modify the `onRunning` method.

 ```php
 use Tintin\Tintin;